B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic-Service.md

 The `applyCommands` method will do all the aforementioned and return a `TurnResult` object, storing the state of all characters after command application, as well as the movement conflicts, valid movements and attacks from the `ValidationResult` and the id of a winner or `null`, if there is none.

+> A draw can be ascertained if there are no characters left and the winner is still `null`.